-- 2. Senior Securities.
-The Fund will not issue senior securities.
-This limitation is not applicable to activities that may be deemed to involve the issuance or sale of a senior security by the Fund, provided that the Fund's engagement in such activities is consistent with or permitted by the 1940 Act, as amended, the rules and regulations promulgated thereunder or interpretations of the SEC or its staff. - 3.
-Underwriting.
-The Fund will not act as underwriter of securities issued by other persons.
-This limitation is not applicable to the extent that, in connection with the disposition of portfolio securities (including restricted securities), the Fund may be deemed an underwriter under certain federal securities laws. - 4.
-Real Estate.
+2. Senior Securities.
+The Funds will not issue senior securities.
+This limitation is not applicable to activities that may be deemed to involve the issuance or sale of a senior security by a Fund, provided that the Fund's engagement in such activities is consistent with or permitted by the 1940 Act, as amended, the rules and regulations promulgated thereunder or interpretations of the SEC or its staff.

+3. Underwriting.
+The Funds will not act as underwriter of securities issued by other persons.
+This limitation is not applicable to the extent that, in connection with the disposition of portfolio securities (including restricted securities), a Fund may be deemed an underwriter under certain federal securities laws.

+4. Real Estate.
 The Funds will not purchase or sell real estate.
 This limitation is not applicable to investments in marketable securities that are secured by or represent interests in real estate.
+This limitation does not preclude a Fund from investing in mortgage-related securities or investing in companies engaged in the real estate business or that have a significant portion of their assets in real estate (including real estate investment trusts).

+5. Commodities.
+The Funds will not purchase or sell commodities unless acquired as a result of ownership of securities or other investments.
+This limitation does not preclude a Fund from purchasing or selling options or futures contracts, from investing in securities or other instruments backed by commodities or from investing in companies, which are engaged in a commodities business or have a significant portion of their assets in commodities.

+6. Loans.
+The Funds will not make loans to other persons, except: (a) by loaning portfolio securities (limited at any given time to no more than one-third of a Fund's total assets); (b)

+by engaging in repurchase agreements; or (c) by purchasing non-publicly offered debt securities.
+For purposes of this limitation, the term "loans" shall not include the purchase of a portion of an issue of publicly distributed bonds, debentures or other securities.

+7. Concentration.
+With respect to the Large Cap Fund and the ESG Fund, each Fund will not invest 25% or more of its total assets in a particular industry or group of industries.
+Each Fund will not invest 25% or more of its total assets in any investment company that concentrates.
+This limitation is not applicable to investments in obligations issued or guaranteed by the U.S. government, its agencies and instrumentalities or repurchase agreements with respect thereto.

-This limitation does not preclude the Funds from investing in mortgage-related securities or investing in companies engaged in the real estate business or that have a significant portion of their assets in real estate (including real estate investment trusts). - 5.
-Commodities.
-The Fund will not purchase or sell commodities unless acquired as a result of ownership of securities or other investments.
-This limitation does not preclude the Funds from purchasing or selling options or futures contracts, from investing in securities or other instruments backed by commodities or from investing in companies, which are engaged in a commodities business or have a significant portion of their assets in commodities. - 6.
-Loans.
-The Fund will not make loans to other persons, except: (a) by loaning portfolio securities (limited at any given time to no more than one-third of the Fund's total assets); (b) by engaging in repurchase agreements; or (c) by purchasing non-publicly offered debt securities.
-For purposes of this limitation, the term "loans" shall not include the purchase of a portion of an issue of publicly distributed bonds, debentures or other securities. - 7.
-Concentration.
-The Fund will not invest 25% or more of its total assets in a particular industry or group of industries.
-The Fund will not invest 25% or more of its total assets in any investment company that concentrates.
-This limitation is not applicable to investments in obligations issued or guaranteed by the U.S. government, its agencies and instrumentalities or repurchase agreements with respect thereto. - 8.
-Diversification.
-The Fund will invest in the securities of any issuer only if, immediately after such investment, at least 75% of the value of the total assets of the Fund will be invested in cash and cash items (including receivables), Government securities, securities of other investment companies, and other securities for the purposes of this calculation limited in respect of any one issuer to an amount (determined immediately after the latest acquisition of securities of the issuer) not greater in value than 5% of the value of the total assets of the Fund and to not more than 10% of the outstanding voting securities of such issuer.
+With respect to the Small Cap Fund, the Fund will not invest 25% or more of its net assets in a particular industry or group of industries.
+The Fund will not invest 25% or more of its net assets in any investment company that concentrates.
+This limitation is not applicable to investments in obligations issued or guaranteed by the U.S. government, its agencies and instrumentalities or repurchase agreements with respect thereto.

+8. Diversification.
+The Funds will invest in the securities of any issuer only if, immediately after such investment, at least 75% of the value of the total assets of a Fund will be invested in cash and cash items (including receivables), Government securities, securities of other investment companies, and other securities for the purposes of this calculation limited in respect of any one issuer to an amount (determined immediately after the latest acquisition of securities of the issuer) not greater in value than 5% of the value of the total assets of the Fund and to not more than 10% of the outstanding voting securities of such issuer.